ceberle00/chess/notes.md

 5/2: mainly just going over basic coding parts, classes vs functions, differences between java and c++, preferably make different classes for each piece

+5/6:
+- all code in java written in a class
+-